 5. Use the audience members’ devices to your advantage

 The chances are good that most people in your audience will have smartphones, tablets or laptops with them.
 Why not use them to your advantage?
 Today, there is a wealth of apps and simple software that allow you to poll your audience and see the results in real time.
 If your presentation lends itself to asking the audience multiple choice questions, you might want to consider this option.
 Three examples can be found here, here and here.
-Three other examples can be found in this blog post.
-(The post is in Finnish, but the videos for the three services are in English.)

 6. Give a great presentation or speech